-Effective demand includes only Hawai'i residents who are planning to move to a unit in the State of Hawai'i in the next five years.
-The analysis for Tables 28 and 29 did not account for people who are currently doubled-up for economic reasons.
+Effective demand includes only Hawai'i residents who are planning to move to a unit in the State of Hawai'i in the next ten years.
+Tables 27 and 28 did not account for people who are currently doubled-up for economic reasons.